-There were at least two cities named Caesarea in the first century A.D.
-One was located near the springs that fed the Jordan river and was visited by Jesus and his disciples (Matthew 16:13).
-The other, called Caesarea Maritima, is located on the shores of the Mediterranean sea.
-It is the place where the apostle Paul was left in prison for two years.
-This city was also the place where a Roman Centurion named Cornelius became the first non-Jewish convert to Christianity (Acts 10).
+The other city, named Caesarea Maritima, can be found on the shores of the Mediterranean.
+It is where the prophet Agabus prophesied (Acts 21:10) that Paul would be arrested and the place where the the apostle was left to languish in prison for more than two years.
+This Caesarea was also where a Roman Centurion named Cornelius lived and became the first non-Jewish convert to Christianity (Acts 10).

 Caesarea Maritima was built around 25 to 13 B.C. and named by Herod the Great in honor of Roman emperor Caesar Augustus.
 Jewish historian Josephus wrote about the building and completion of the city.
 In 13 B.C. it became the Roman civilian and military capital of Judea and the official residence of Roman procurators (governors) such as Pontius Pilate and Antonius Felix.

 At the end of his third missionary journey the apostle Paul travels to Jerusalem.
 After arriving in the city he goes to the temple with four Jewish converts (Acts 21:23 - 26).
 Jews from Asia, assuming he brought Gentiles into a Temple area where they were not allowed, cause a riot.

 Roman troops soon arrive to arrest him (which saves him from a certain death).
 Paul is soon escorted out of the city by Roman soldiers when one of his relatives discovers a murder plot against him.
 It is in Caesarea Maritima, which is roughly 60 miles from Jerusalem, that Roman governor Felix will hear the case against Paul made by the Jews.

 And when it was day, some of the Jews banded together and put themselves under a curse, declaring that they would neither eat nor drink until they had killed Paul.
 And there were more than forty who had made this conspiracy . . .